 - n) Movie Theaters.
-Movie Theaters may be open to the public at 50% of maximum indoor occupancy or 200 people, whichever is fewer.
+Movie Theaters may be open to the public at 50% of maximum indoor occupancy.
+Each separate screening room is limited to 50% capacity.
 Customers may only purchase tickets for reserved seating only.
 Groups of customers must be seated in the theater at least 6 feet away from other customers.
 The owner or operator of a Movie Theater must prepare, implement, and post the required Los Angeles County Public Health Protocols for Movie Theaters which is attached to this Order as Appendix X. - o) Breweries, Wineries and Craft Distilleries.
-Wineries, Breweries and Craft Distilleries that do not possess a public health permit from the County of Los Angeles may operate both outdoors and indoors in compliance with Appendix Y. Wineries, Breweries, and Craft Distilleries may operate indoors at 25% of maximum indoor capacity, or 100 people whichever is fewer.
+Wineries, Breweries and Craft Distilleries that do not possess a public health permit from the County of Los Angeles may operate both outdoors and indoors in compliance with Appendix Y. Wineries, Breweries, and Craft Distilleries may operate indoors at 50% of maximum indoor capacity, or 200 people whichever is fewer.
 If the establishment sells alcohol in the same transaction as a bona fide meal, it must comply with all requirements of the Restaurant Protocol, Appendix I. - p) Amusement Parks, Theme Parks and Fairs.
-Amusement Parks, Theme Parks and Fairs can reopen to the public at a maximum occupancy of 25% of maximum park capacity.
+Amusement Parks, Theme Parks and Fairs can reopen to the public at a maximum occupancy of 35% of maximum park capacity.
 For indoor attractions or rides, the indoor occupancy is limited to 25% of the indoor space capacity with a 15-minute occupancy time limit.
-Indoor dining at Amusement Park, Theme Park, and Fair restaurants is limited to 25% of maximum occupancy.
+Indoor dining at Amusement Park, Theme Park, and Fair restaurants is limited to 35% of maximum occupancy.
 Amusement Parks, Theme Parks and Fairs must, prior to reopening, have their reopening plans approved by the Los Angeles County Department of Public Health.
 The reopening plans must be submitted to County Public Health using this email address: EHmail@ph.lacounty.gov.
-The owner or operator of an Amusement or Theme Park must prepare, implement, and post the required Los Angeles County Public Health Protocols for Amusement and Theme Parks which is attached to this Order as Appendix AA. - q) Bars that possess a low risk public health permit issued by the County of Los Angeles may reopen for outdoor operations only with modifications in compliance with Appendix Y-1.
-If the Bar sells alcohol in the same transaction as a bona fide meal, it must comply with all requirements for outdoor dining in the Restaurant Protocol, Appendix I. Indoor operations are not permitted at this time.
-The owner or operator of a bar must prepare, implement, and post the required Los Angeles County Public Health Protocols for Bars which is attached to this Order as Appendix Y-1. - r) Outdoor Seated Live Events and Performances.
-Outdoor Seated Live Events can reopen to the public at a maximum of 33% maximum outdoor occupancy with multiple required modifications.
+The owner or operator of an Amusement or Theme Park must prepare, implement, and post the required Los Angeles County Public Health Protocols for Amusement and Theme Parks which is attached to this Order as Appendix AA. - q) Bars that possess a low risk public health permit issued by the County of Los Angeles may be open for outdoor and indoor operations with modifications in compliance with Appendix Y-1.
+Bars may operate at a maximum indoor capacity of 25% or 100 people, whichever is fewer.
+If the Bar sells alcohol in the same transaction as a bona fide meal, it must comply with all requirements for outdoor dining in the Restaurant Protocol, Appendix I. The owner or operator of a bar must prepare, implement, and post the required Los Angeles County Public Health Protocols for Bars which is attached to this Order as Appendix Y-1. - r) Outdoor Seated Live Events and Performances.
+Outdoor Seated Live Events can reopen to the public at a maximum of 67% maximum outdoor occupancy with multiple required modifications.
 Outdoor Seated Live Event operators must prepare, implement and post the required Los Angeles County Public Health Protocol for Live Events and Performances (Outdoor Seated) which is attached to this Order as Appendix Z. - s) Indoor Seated Live Events and Performances.
-Indoor Seated Live Events can reopen to the public at limited indoor occupancy with multiple required modifications.
-Outdoor Seated Live Event operators must prepare, implement and post the required Los Angeles County Public Health Protocol for Live Events and Performances (Indoor Seated) which is attached to this Order as Appendix Z-1.
+Indoor Seated Live Events can reopen to the public at limited indoor occupancy, based on venue capacity, with multiple required modifications.
+Indoor Seated Live Event operators must prepare, implement and post the required Los Angeles County Public Health Protocol for Live Events and Performances (Indoor Seated) which is attached to this Order as Appendix Z-1.